pmcharrison/psynet-mirror/docs/legacy_installation/macos.rst

 Legacy instructions for Big Sur 11.3/M1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Originally when MacOS Big Sur came out, we experienced issues compiling some of PsyNet's dependencies.
+Originally when macOS Big Sur came out, we experienced issues compiling some of PsyNet's dependencies.
 We found that we could resolve these issues by moving to the virtual environment manager `conda`.
 This fix no longer seems to be necessary, but for posterity we give our original instructions below,
 in case they are still useful to some people.
 By default, though, you should skip this section.